Caleb-Hill/splinter-docs/docs/0.6/howto/using_circuit_templates.md

 2. The args of the `CircuitCreateTemplate` object created in the step above must be set.
 Each entry in the args section of the circuit template holds further information on how the argument is used.
-For example, the `NODES` argument is described as follows in the circuit template:
+For example, the `nodes` argument is described as follows in the circuit template:

     ```yaml